stitchng/adonis-extensions/README.md

         // Transform the response so that it is streamed (NodeJS streams) /** @HINT:

-          setup HTTP (NodeJS streamed) response as chunked and multipart/x-mixed-replace using utf-8 encoding */
+          setup HTTP (NodeJS streamed) response as chunked and HTTP "Content-Type: multipart/x-mixed-replace" using utf-8 encoding
+        */
         response.transform('utf8', { chunked: true, multipart: true })